 Django is a free open-source full-stack Python framework.
 It tries to include all of the necessary features by default as opposed to offering them as separate libraries.

 These features make Django highly scalable, ridiculously fast, and extremely versatile.

 Django uses its ORM to map objects to database tables.
 The same code works with different databases and isn’t difficult to transfer from one database to another.
 The main databases that Django works with are PostgreSQL, MySQL, SQLite, and Oracle, but third-party drivers allow you to use others as well.

 With Django, you can craft any web application from small-scale projects to complex websites.
 Thanks to its flexibility, Django is also used for crafting MVPs, allowing startups to optimize their time and budget.

 Django’s user base is expected to grow, as many developers see this framework as the best choice for emerging technologies such as machine learning.
 Also, in 2020, the Django community is planning to release more libraries to meet the growing demand.

 Here at SteelKiwi, we use Django as our primary framework for backend development.
 If you’d like to see the amazing apps we’ve already developed with Django, visit our Projects page.

-Pyramid is an open-source Python-based web application framework.
-Its main goal is to do as much as possible with minimum complexity.
+Pyramid is an open-source – and the second noteworthy – Python-based web application framework.
+Its goal is to do as much as possible with minimum complexity.
 Running on Python 3, Pyramid keeps up with technological improvements.
 Pyramid 1.10 is the current version of the framework and is the tenth update since 2010.